 Do we want to provide notification for the NITS Application?
 Yes

 What template changes are needed for posting, querying, and exercising rollover rights for the DNR?
+Yes there will be changes needed

 Management of transmission capacity for unexercised rights:

-NAESB does not have standards for how transmission capacity is managed or encumbered for unexercised PTP rollover rights.
+NAESB does not have standards for how transmission capacity(ATC) is managed or encumbered for unexercised PTP rollover rights.

 Is there a need to provide an OASIS mechanism for doing so for NITS?
+We will not explicitly note in the OASIS standards but the structures are there so that an implementation can be done for the calculations for ATC.

 How might this be related to Scheduling Rights?